 My son is now a teen.
 He will begin grade 10 in the fall.
 We have been working towards his own diabetes independence for years thanks to the amazing doctor who looked after him for the first 10 years after diagnosis.
 I still bolus when he hands me his pump.
 I still remind him to test and I hover over him threatening to insert a site in very uncomfortable spots when I know that he has gone days past a scheduled site change, but I am also allowing him to make a few of his own mistakes.

 I thought about his basal patterns and realized that I am not making as many changes lately as I normally would have been.
 I am also not doing every part of his care.
 We have seen highs and have known that it was a bad site–No sense changing anything for that one.
-We have seen lows and known that it was that day of biking and then mowing the lawn that caused that one.
+We have seen lows and known that it was that day of biking we went to a park and brought this bike lock so we could pull over and walk around.
 Since he is going to be more active for the summer, that low warranted a change.

 There have been more issues that have not warranted a change though.
 That is my point.
 We are looking at highs and the occasional low and going, “Oh yeah, that was a mistake here.” or “Oh yeah, I guess there was more fat in that meal than expected.”
 We (read that he) are learning.